 - funds availability

 - length of time equipment is needed

 - interest rates

 7.2 Lease Terms

 Terms of an equipment lease will vary and have a significant impact on the total cost to be paid for the leased equipment.
-Purchasing Services, with guidance from the Treasury department, will assist university departments considering an equipment lease.
+Purchasing Services, with guidance from the Treasury Department, will assist university departments in considering an equipment lease.
 Terms to be considered include:

 - end of lease buy-out options

 - application of any lease credits toward the purchase of the equipment

 - cancellation policies and penalties

 - responsibility for equipment maintenance costs during the lease